splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-icinga-integration.rst

 These four services will appear on the Icinga server in the Icinga dashboard.
 By default, notifications for these services are disabled.
-If you wish to enable alerts for them, simply edit their service definitions in victorops.cfg.
+If you wish to enable alerts for them,  edit their service definitions in victorops.cfg.